zimbiosys/portfolio/README.md

          3.1.1 SQL SERVER 2014

          Pros of using this technology
          1 - Scalability: SQL SERVER is well knowed for being capable by handle big data quantity and          vertical and horizontal scalability.
 It can grow up depending on application´s needings.

          2 - Security:
          Offers data cyfer, integrated authentication and access control.
 Is fundamental to protect            sensitive data confidenciality.

+         3 - Integration with other Microsoft´s tools:
+         SQL SERVER integrates well with